 and seminar trainings.

 In 2019, I created Care for the Caregiver, a one-on-one six unit twelve hour program designed to give caregivers freedom to experience feelings and concerns with the challenges of caretaking in all its facets.
-(Available for Seminar/Webinar programs.)
+(Webinar program.)

 Every part of our lives we are taking care of our family, friends and ourselves.
 Unfortunately, due to our brokenness, we often have issues in our relationships.
 Plus, there are times our failure to take physical, emotional and spiritual care of ourselves leads to health issues.
 With the blog and forum section we hope to have ripple effects of compassion and life encouragement for others.
 We each have a story and in the sharing of our faith, we help one another.

 Please note: The Forum is a judgment free zone and comments are kind or not at all.
 Thank you for your contributions and suggestions.